pederwuth/azure-ai-search-with-content-understanding-python/educational_content/venture_deals_markdown.md

 **ChartType**: rings
 **TopicKeywords**: Arts and culture, Education and academics **DetailedDescription**: The image prominently displays the number '6' in a large, light gray font, with the word 'CHAPTER' written in black, capital letters across the middle of the number.
 The design is simple and focuses on the chapter number, likely indicating the beginning of a new section in a book or document.
-**Summary**: This image signifies the start of Chapter 6, using a large numeral and the word 'CHAPTER' to clearly mark the transition to a new section.
+**Summary**: This image signifies the start of Chapter 6, using a large numeral '6' with the word 'CHAPTER' overlaid, suggesting a transition to a new section.
 **MarkdownDataTable**:
 **AxisTitles**
 **AxisTitles.xAxisTitle**: